munificent/craftinginterpreters/book/introduction.md

 In these pages, we will walk step by step through two complete interpreters for a full-featured language.
-I assume this is your first foray into languages, so I'll cover each concept and piece of code you'll need to understand to get to a complete, usable, fast language implementation.
+I assume this is your first foray into languages, so I'll cover each concept and line of code you need to build a complete, usable, fast language implementation.

-That's a good bit of distance to cover, so my plan is to take you on a carefully charted path.
-To save time, we won't wander far off that path, but there's plenty of interesting stuff out there.
-I'll point it out in passing and as you get more confident, I encourage you to venture out and explore them yourself.

-We also won't focus on theory as much as other books do.
+In order to cram two full implementations inside one book without it turning into a doorstop, this book is lighter on theory than others.
 As we build each piece of the system, I will introduce the history and concepts behind it.
-I'll try to get you familiar with the terminology so that if you ever inadvertantly find yourself in a cocktail <span name="party">party</span> full of PL (programming language) researchers, you'll fit right in.
+I'll try to get you familiar with the lingo so that if you ever find yourself in a cocktail <span name="party">party</span> full of PL (programming language) researchers, you'll fit in.

 <aside name="party">

-Believe it or not, a bizarre situation I have in fact found myself in multiple times.
-Some of those people can drink like you wouldn't believe.
+Strangely enough, a situation I have found myself in multiple times.
+You wouldn't believe how much some of them can drink.

 </aside>